Data Vultures Destroying Democracy?

 This privacy statement explains how we collect and use personal information as a data controller for the following process: Data provided during the Scotland’s Futures Forum online panel session “Scotland 2045: A Sustainable Society”.

 Scotland’s Futures Forum has been holding events and supporting research since 2005.
 Over the coming years we’ll be adding more and more resources to our website.
-Search by keyword You can also explore our work…
+You can also explore our work by subject, type and session of the Scottish Parliament since our establishment in 2007.

 18 August 2021 – Online seminar with Scotland’s Climate Assembly: How should Scotland change to tackle the climate emergency in an effective and fair way?